 How Does the Process Work?

 BAYS Division Directors monitor the competitive results in their assigned sections.
 After the third week of competition, they begin to review the results to determine if there are any teams that may have been seriously misplaced.
 If any teams are identified, the Division Director examines the sections above and below that team’s section to determine if there are any obvious swap partners.
 In most cases, swaps are initiated by BAYS.
-However, a town organization’s President, Registrar, or Travel Director may also contact the Division Director or appropriate BAYS Vice President to request that a team be moved.
+However, a town organization’s President, Registrar, or Travel Director may also contact the Division Director or appropriate BAYS Grade Director to request that a team be moved.

 Once a team has been identified as a swap candidate, the Division Director will attempt to determine whether a swap is needed or warranted.
 The Division Director may discuss the possibility of a move with the team coach and the town’s Club President, Registrar, or Travel Director, and will also try to identify a “swap partner."
 For every team that is moved down, a team must be moved up.
 A swap cannot be made unless an appropriate swap partner can be found.

-The following BAYS Directors approve and implement the swaps in the listed areas.
+The following BAYS Grade Directors approve and implement the swaps in the listed areas.
 If you need to contact them directly, you can reach them through the BOD page

 When Do Swaps Take Place?